 Another important consideration is food quality.
 Organic and humanely grown livestock are far more nutrient dense that today’s conventionally grown/raised foods.
-Foods that are GMO have unknown effects throughout the body and processed foods contain items such as as high fructose corn syrup, preservatives, and bad processed fats that are not beneficial to the health of our bodies.
+Foods that are GMO have unknown effects throughout the body and processed foods contain items such as as high fructose corn syrup, preservatives, and bad processed fats that are not beneficial to the health of our bodies and may even initiate an immune response.
 If in one’s budget, we strongly urge you to avoid these types of foods.

 Finally, we cannot overlook the importance of hydration.
 It is a major source of energy in our brain and is involved in numerous metabolic reactions throughout the body.
 Lack of hydration has been linked to many of the dysfunctions/diseases that we are facing today.
 In addition to drinking ample amounts of water, the body requires salt so it does not retain water but instead, lets it flow out of the body to act as a natural flushing mechanism.